Organic Cotton Towels: A Soft Choice for You and the Planet

 2. Lower Greenhouse Gas Emissions

-3. No Harmful Chemicals
+3. Fewer Harmful Chemicals

-4. Safer for Your Skin
+4. Safer for Sensitive Skin

 The Everyday Luxury of Organic Towels

-Organic towels are:
+Organic cotton towels are often:

 What to Look for When Buying Organic Cotton Towels